henriqueleite42/anvil/docs/docs/tech-decisions.md

+---
+sidebar_position: 49
+---

-# Our Technical Decisions and how we took them
+# Technical Decisions

+See our technical decisions and why we took them.

 ### Why is Anvil written in Golang?